harvard-lil/h2o/README.md

 Guard will automatically run all static tests after booting Rails and  again after any test or app file is edited.
 By default, Guard _won't_ run any tests that require JS, since they're so much slower.
 You can run those tests manually:

+1. `bin/rails test` runs non-system tests.
-1. `bin/rails test:system` runs all tests, including JS tests.
+1. `bin/rails test:system` runs system tests, including JS tests.
 1. `bin/rails test test/system/cases_test.rb` runs the case feature test, and so on, including JS tests.

 ### Coverage